fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 \- Our brand becomes associated with these OSS projects

-\- Our teammates to learn more about these projects
+\- Our teammates learn more about these projects

 \- Our contributions to be noticed